- Flight information

 The Airport wishes to thank all those who participated in the consultation which was the largest exercise of its kind since the planning application for the commercial airport was submitted in 1999.
 It has been very valuable in understanding the views of those people living in neighbouring communities.

-The final version of the Master Plan; the associated Sustainability Appraisal; and the Comments & Responses report are now available to download - please click here.
+The final version of the Master Plan and the associated Sustainability Appraisal are now available to download - please click here.

 These documents will be sent to the Department for Transport; local authorities and other local and regional bodies and agencies for them to take into account in preparing their own plans and strategies.